bkondratek/uirt/README.md

 Let us continue the analysis using the estimates from previous run as starting values.
 We will now ask that item ```q6``` be 3PLM with sub-option 'lrcrit()' turned off.
-We will also format the graph for that item a little:
+We will also customize the graph for that item a little:
 ```commandline
 uirt q*,guess(q6,lr(1)) init(prev)
 uirt_icc q6, tw( xtitle(My own name for the {&theta} scale) )
 ```

-The dataset is small and does not provide enough information to support unconstrained estimation of the pseudo-guessing parameter.
+The dataset is small and does not provide enough information to support unconstrained estimation of the pseudo-guessing parameter of all items.
 With ```uirt``` we can impose priors on parameters to circumvent this.

-Fitting a 3PLM to all items with beta(5,18) distribution as prior for the pseudo-guessing parameter to ensure convergence:
+Fitting a 3PLM to all items with beta(5,18) distribution as the prior for the pseudo-guessing parameter to ensure convergence:
 ```commandline
 uirt q*, guess(*, lr(1)) priors(*, c(5,18))